AndrewSisley/CQLDb/README.md

 ## Quick note on safety

 CQL Db currently performs next to no parameter checking, and has very little deliberate error handling.
-For example, calling create_db with the directory of an existing database will replace the existing one, and read_to_stream will happily wrap itself around the bounds of it's requested location if you ask it to read more points than are available.
-I plan on improving this soon (probably preserving the unsafe methods if the benchmarks take a hit), but have not yet done so yet, so take care.
+For example, calling create_db with the directory of an existing database will replace the existing one, and read_to_stream will happily wrap itself around the bounds of it's requested location if you ask it to read more points than are available.  cql_db and cql_model versions 0.2.0 and onwards start to improve this - returning errors and marking methods as '_unchecked', but it is likely that parameter checking will not be fully in play until 0.3.0.

 ## Getting started